-Then, choose your beach destination.
-There are hundreds of beaches that surround the coastlines of the United States, and you would be blessed if you had the chance to visit every single one to find the best beach in the country.
-To save you some time on that search, we asked over 1,000 people throughout the U.S. which cities and towns are the best locations for a beach trip.
-Keep reading to see what they have to say, and maybe you’ll find your next ideal destination by the time you scroll all the way to the bottom.
+You might be thinking there are hundreds of big and small beach towns in the United States, so how did we arrive at this list?
+Well, we asked over 1,000 people which cities and towns are the best locations for a beach trip.
+Keep reading to see what they have to say, and maybe you’ll find your next beachside destination by the time you scroll all the way to the bottom.

-Tucked away in the southernmost point of South Carolina, Hilton Head serves as the perfect beach location for anyone who loves outdoor activities!
-This gorgeous community is loaded with over 50 miles of walkways and trails and has only been a town since 1983!
-And if you’re a golfer, you’re in luck.
-The small island community boasts over 40 courses.
-Keep reading to learn more.
+Tucked away in the southernmost point of South Carolina, Hilton Head serves as the perfect location for anyone who loves outdoor activities — which is probably why it is perpetually being voted as one of the best beach “towns” in the U.S. This gorgeous island is loaded with over 50 miles of walkable trails.
+Are you a golfer?
+Then you’re in luck, as this small island full of master-planned communities boasts over 40 courses to explore.

 Things to Do in Hilton Head